 Discussion and Conclusions

 Fragmented landholdings constrain efficient agricultural cultivation.
 Therefore, landscape management and re-allotment of agricultural parcels was and still continues to be an important instrument to improve business structure in rural areas in many countries (e.g. Robinson and Sutherland 2002; Vitikainen 2004; Thomas 2006).
-In this paper we have analysed this policy of spatial concentration of agricultural crops where there is the of pest invaders.
+In this paper we have analysed this policy of spatial concentration of agricultural crops where there is the probability of pest invaders.
 The model consists of an agricultural area with N fields, and producers have their fields distributed in the landscape.
 For each farmer, labour will be more productive if there is a high concentration of fields at nearby locations.
 In addition, transportation of machinery is costly, and this cost increases with distance, and poor road conditions.
 Therefore, these costs of the agricultural activity act as a centripetal force to concentrate crop production.
-However, if owners’ management units are concentrated, the of spread of invasive species across their fields will be higher, and they would be faced with damages and control costs of the invasion.
-The of spread of invaders acts as centrifugal force, arguing for a more dispersed spatial allocation of the fields and questioning aggregation policies.
+However, if owners’ management units are concentrated, the probability of spread of invasive species across their fields will be higher, and they would be faced with damages and control costs of the invasion.
+The probability of spread of invaders acts as centrifugal force, arguing for a more dispersed spatial allocation of the fields and questioning aggregation policies.
 We studied the optimal distance (level of concentration) between agricultural fields, given the trade-offs between these centripetal and centrifugal forces.

-The results of our analysis are the following. (a) When agricultural productivity decreases rapidly with increasing distances between the fields and the dispersal ability of the invader is high, then no compromise distance can be found in the model and the optimal distance is either zero (if economic productivity is considered more important for economic net benefits than the of an infestation) or infinite (if economic productivity is considered less important for economic net benefits than the of an infestation). (b) If, on the contrary, the invaders’ ability to disperse long distances is small compared to the range of the economic interaction, a moderate “compromise” distance between the fields exists which is relatively large (small) when the weight given to economic productivity is large (small) compared to the weight given to the of infestation.
+The results of our analysis are the following. (a) When agricultural productivity decreases rapidly with increasing distances between the fields and the dispersal ability of the invader is high, then no compromise distance can be found in the model and the optimal distance is either zero (if economic productivity is considered more important for economic net benefits than the probability of an infestation) or infinite (if economic productivity is considered less important for economic net benefits than the probability of an infestation). (b) If, on the contrary, the invaders’ ability to disperse long distances is small compared to the range of the economic interaction, a moderate “compromise” distance between the fields exists which is relatively large (small) when the weight given to economic productivity is large (small) compared to the weight given to the probability of infestation.
 This optimal distance is positively related to the probability of spread of the invasion from a nearby field, and negatively related to the probability that local populations of the invader will go extinct due to environmental or demographic factors.
 Interestingly, the optimal distance has a maximum at medium levels of the rate of invasion from the surrounding landscape.
 This is because if this rate is very low, it can be ignored in farmers’ decisions, and if it is very large, then invasion is inevitable, and then farmers’ can be better to choose very small distances attending purely to economies of scale. (c) We can also conclude that in general the optimal distance is largely positively related to both the economic and ecological interaction range.
-Thus, it is optimal to have higher distances between the fields if agricultural productivity declines slowly with increasing distance and if the dispersal range of the potential invader is high.
+Thus, it is optimal to have greater distances between the fields if agricultural productivity declines slowly with increasing distance and if the dispersal range of the potential invader is high.